Pearlsky/altschool-stats/README.md

     - How many students are male, female or other genders/orientation
     - Minimum, maximum, and average age of students in the school

-Disclaimer: The details used for the stats in this project would represent nth close to the accurate detail, yet, I must build my project.
+Disclaimer: The details used for the stats in this project would represent nth close to accurate details, yet, I must build my project.

-I intend to build it with HTML, SCSS and Vanilla JS
+I intend to build this with HTML, SCSS and Vanilla JS

 ### Demo
 You can view the demo for for this to-do app [here](https://#)